STJRush/juicebox/nicolelucia/story.md

 # Y:
 ## You go through the front door.
 ## You slip on something and thump to the floor.
-## On the hard wood floor, you find a seemingly old looking map
+## On the hard wood floor, you find a seemingly old looking map.
+## The map is completely blank.
+You decide to keep it in case and continue your journey.
+## You get up, map in hand and take a look at your surroundings.
-## Once you go in you see a long, ominous hallway containing two doors.
+## You see a long, ominous hallway containing two doors.
 ## Do you go through door 1 or 2?
 # 1/2